amateratsoo/sidekick/README.md

 ## 📦 Getting started

-> 💡good to know: the project is interface is all in portuguese
+> 💡good to know: the project interface is all in portuguese

 Make sure you have [pnpm](https://pnpm.io/) installed.